Frikkbre/Meal-Planner-Copy/README.md

 [//]: # (TODO: Describe the structure of your project here.
 How have you used packages in your structure.
 Where are all sourcefiles stored.
 Where are all JUnit-test classes stored. etc.)

+The project is structured in the following way:
+- The main class is `main.java`
+- The startApplication method is in `MealPlanner.java`
+- The source files are stored in the `src/java/edu/ntnu/idi/bidata/` directory
+- From here they are stored in different packages
+  - `Main.java` is in `bidata/`
+  - `entity` contains the classes `Recipe.java` and `Ingredient.java`
+  - `registr` contains the classes `CookBook.java` and `FoodStorage.java`
+  - `userinterface` contains the class `MealPlannerApp.java`
+  - `util` contains the classes `InputHandler.java` and `PrintHandler.java`

+- The JUnit-test classes are stored in the `src/java/edu/ntnu/idi/bidata/` directory

 ## Link to repository

 [//]: # (TODO: Is this the correct link?)